48th Armored Division (United States): History

-When the 51st Infantry Division was inactivated in 1963, some of its units, both from Florida and South Carolina, were assigned to the 48th Armored Division.
+When the 51st Infantry Division was inactivated in 1963, some of its units, both from Florida and South Carolina, were assigned to the 48th Armoured Division.
 After the 51st Division was inactivated, the 53rd Infantry Brigade was reorganized and redesignated 1 March 1964 as the 53d Armored Brigade.

-When the Army National Guard experienced its next major reorganization in 1967, the 48th Armored Division was chosen for inactivation, which occurred on 1 January 1968.
+When the Army National Guard next reorganized in 1967, the 48th Armoured Division was chosen for inactivation, which occurred on 1 January 1968.

 Soldiers and units in Florida were assigned to the 53d Infantry Brigade, which reformed from the 53rd Armoured Brigade on 20 January 1968.
 The 53rd Infantry Brigade became a Infantry Brigade Combat Team in the 21st century.
 The number "48" was carried on by the Georgia National Guard and is today the 48th Infantry Brigade Combat Team.